GITDLOL/BletsE-Code/README.md

 "You can use >memes to get a random meme."

-**The Memes Command, you can give me some more memes to include in my bot by going to my #suggestions in my discord server.**
+**The Memes Command, you can give me some more memes to include in my bot by going to my #suggestions in my discord server.
+LOL**